bitacovir/Modulor_Graphic_Scale/README.md

 Graphic 2D representation of the Modulor scale (Le Corbusier) made in FreeCAD.

 2D FreeCAD model of the "Modulor scale" created by Le Corbusier.
 You can download to use it as human body reference.

-More information about this work in: https://en.wikipedia.org/wiki/Modulor
+More information about this scale in: https://en.wikipedia.org/wiki/Modulor

 This model was created using the free and open source software FreeCAD.
 You can download it from https://www.freecadweb.org/